-Digital Engineering is concerned with engineering-driven methods, principles and techniques used to design, build, analyze, operate, manage and integrate digital systems such as software-intensive IT systems, applications and services.
-As interdisciplinary approach it includes:
+Digital Engineering is concerned with the engineering-driven methods, principles, and techniques used to design, build, analyze, operate, manage, and integrate digital systems, such as software-intensive IT systems, applications, and services.
+As an interdisciplinary approach, it includes

 - Data Science, Mathematics and Statistics